Education reform: Thailand

 School-based management (SBM) in Thailand was implemented in 1997 as part of a reform aimed at overcoming a profound crisis in the education system.

-The 1995 Education Reform resulted in 40,000 schools being required to improve their school environment and encourage local community involvement in school administration and management.
+The 1995 Education Revolution in Thailand resulted in 40,000 schools being required to improve their school environments and encourage local community involvement in school administration and management.

 These schools later accepted 4.35 million students aged between 3–17 years old from poor families in remote areas.
 Thereafter, Thailand successfully established Education For All (EFA).

-As a result, Thailand received the 1997 ACEID award for excellence in education from UNESCO.
+As a result, His Excellency Mr. Sukavich Rangsitpol received the 1996 education award, and Thailand also received the 1997 ACEID award for excellence in education and The 1998 Educational Innovation and Information Award-from UNESCO.

-According to UNESCO, Thailand's education reform led to the following results:
+According to UNESCO, The 1995 Education Revolution in Thailand led to the following results: